-The Gunners’ main rivals would be Manchester United who were smarting after a 3rd place finish and had made Rio Ferdinand the most expensive defender in the world after a £30 million move from Leeds United.
+The Gunners’ main rivals would be Manchester United, who were smarting after a third-place finish and had made Rio Ferdinand the most expensive defender in the world after a £30 million move from Leeds United.

 The Hammers, still reeling from the loss of Rio Ferdinand and Frank Lampard to Leeds and Chelsea respectively, had managed to keep hold of their star assets, although the evergreen Cameroon centre-back Rigobert Song left on a free transfer to join Lens.

 The summer transfer window saw few major arrivals at the Boleyn Ground.
 French striker Youssef Sofiane joined from the Auxerre academy that previously produced Djibril Cissé, Eric Cantona and Philippe Mexès.
 Raimond van der Gouw joined on a free transfer from Manchester United as understudy to David James, while experienced Irish centre-back Gary Breen – fresh from a superb showing at the World Cup – arrived on a free from Coventry to add depth in defence.

 Two midfielders arrived on loan, with French under-21 star Édouard Cissé joining from Paris Saint-Germain and Trinidad and Tobago’s Brent Rahim arriving from Levski Sofia.

 Read | The Joe Cole conundrum